-- (a) an initial degree in a relevant area; - (b) an appropriate professional qualification; - (c) a non-graduate qualification which the University has deemed to be of a satisfactory standard for the purpose of postgraduate admission.
+(a) an initial degree in a relevant subject area;

+(b) an appropriate professional qualification;

+(c) a non-graduate qualification which the University has deemed to be of a satisfactory standard for the purpose of postgraduate admission.

-A non-graduate may also be admitted to candidature provided that he/she has held, for a minimum of two years, a responsible position which is relevant to the scheme to be pursued.
+A non-graduate may also be admitted to candidature provided that he/she has held, for a minimum of two years, a responsible position, which is relevant to the scheme to be pursued.

-Irrespective of a candidate's entry qualifications, the student must provide evidence to the satisfaction of the interview panel/Programme Leader, should an interview be agreed as necessary, to determine suitability, of his/her ability to complete academic work of the required standard to complete successfully the scheme of study proposed.
+Irrespective of a candidate's entry qualifications, the student must provide evidence to the satisfaction of the interview panel / Programme Leader, of his/her ability to complete academic work of the required standard to complete successfully the scheme of study proposed.

-Prospective students are expected to be professionals and already in relevant employment (full / part-time / voluntary), however, we would not discriminate against those who are not employed or have retired, provided they can meet practitioner-based requirements.
+Prospective students are expected to be professionals and already in relevant employment (full-time / part-time / voluntary), however, we would not discriminate against those who are not employed or have retired, provided they can meet practitioner-based requirements.